astroprofsmith/intromodern.github.io/_sources/c12dynamic.md

 a) Write out the EM field tensor for this situation.

-b) Carry out the double Lorentz transformation to express this solution in a reference frame moving at a relative speed of $\beta$ in the $x$ direction.
+b) Carry out the double Lorentz transformation to express this solution in a reference frame moving at a relative speed of $+\beta$ in the $x$ direction.
 Find $E$, $k$, $\omega$, and $c$ in the new frame.

 c) Verify that $c'=c$ and that the wavelength and frequency change according to the Doppler formula.
+Think about whether the second frame is moving toward the source of light or away from it.
+What happens if $\beta\rightarrow -\beta$?

 d) What happens to the light intensity?
+Does that change if $\beta$ is positive or negative?

+e) How would you answer Einstein's original question, if $\beta\rightarrow 1$?

 3) Write a Python program to apply the momentum principle and